MarshallStatistics/MarshallStatistics.github.io/_pages/About.md

+---
+layout: single
+title: "About Me"
+permalink: /about/
+---

 # About Me

 Hi, I'm Jane Doe, a software developer with a passion for open-source projects.
 I love coding, learning new technologies, and contributing to the developer community.